 Countries with strong restrictions on speech often have laws explicitly prohibiting any kind of pornographic material.
 Our view in general is that the legal environments in these countries are meant to prohibit any kind of adult video chat, even though laws explicitly prohibiting it are almost unheard of.

 We use laws related to pornography as a guideline.

 First a note about the 18+ condition.
-Broadly, all of the major networks do a great job of "self-regulating" with all of them conducting age and identity verification for performers and adhering to the record-keeping compliance requirements that the United States has in place.
+Broadly speaking, all of the major cam networks do a great job of "self-regulating" with all of them conducting age and identity verification for performers and adhering to the record-keeping compliance requirements that the United States has in place.
 As such, instances of underage performers are virtually unheard of on major networks.
-The networks have a compelling financial interest in this self-regulation, as a single violation could result in a 9-figure company ceasing to exist and its operators facing prosecution.
-No one under 18 is allowed to work on an adult video chat site, and among the mainstream operators, no one does.
+The networks have a compelling financial interest in this self-regulation, as a single violation could result in a 9-figure company ceasing to exist and its operators facing prosecution and imprisonment.
+No one under 18 is allowed to work on an adult video chat site, and among the mainstream operators, globally, no one does.
 It's something everyone takes very seriously.